Electricity: Electrical current is 230 volts, 50Hz. Round two-pin plugs are in use.

 Entry requirements for Irish nationals: Irish nationals must have a valid passport but no visa is required.

 Passport/Visa Note: All visitors to Norway must have sufficient funds, return or onward tickets and all documents needed for further travel.
-Passports should be valid for at least the period of intended stay.
+Passports should be valid for at least three months beyond the period of intended stay.
 Some European countries require only their National Identity Card if coming as a tourist to Norway.
 The borderless region known as the Schengen area includes the following countries: Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, The Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden and Switzerland.
 All these countries issue a standard Schengen visa that has a multiple entry option that allows the holder to travel freely within the borders of all.
-It is highly recommended that passports have at least six months validity remaining after your intended date of departure from your travel destination.
+It is highly recommended that passports have at least six months' validity remaining after your intended date of departure from your travel destination.
 Immigration officials often apply different rules to those stated by travel agents and official sources.

 Travel Health: There are no real health risks associated with travel to Norway and the standard of healthcare is high throughout the country.
 A reciprocal agreement exists between the UK and Norway under which British nationals are covered for emergency treatment while visiting Norway as long as they hold a European Health Insurance Card (EHIC).
 Travellers should ensure that they have adequate travel and medical insurance.